acbelle08/sequana_invoicing_public/readme.md

 There are two types of back up made.
 The first is a copy of the sqlite database in sqlite format.

-The second is in .xlsx format where every table has been converted to an excel worksheet and saved as an excel file.
+The second is in .xlsx format where every table of the database has been converted to an excel worksheet and saved as an excel file.
 You will find these in `db_backup`.

-The sqlite3 database is a simple file that is human readable.
+The sqlite3 database is a file.
 As such, if you mess something up, you can simply replace the current database file (`invoicing.db`) with a backup (making sure to change the name of the back up to be `invoicing.db`).

 ## Interacting with the database